 Emotional intelligence is just as important as mastery of your clinical skill set for success as a healthcare traveler.
 Learn how this critical factor sets top performers apart from the rest of the pack.
 Don't let yourself get burned out - master the skills to help you stay fresh and engaged for years to come.

 Earl defines and develops the stages of team formation (forming, storming, norming etc.) and focuses on the emergence of the “Storming” phase and strategies and tactics we can use to minimize the damage of that stage.
 He will further develop the traits of how each generation handles conflict differently.

 The industry average for healthcare travel contracts that end prematurely is 10%.
 If you travel long enough, odds are good that you will encounter a cancellation.
-Kay will explore what your options are if it happens, what to expect from your agency, and how to move forward quickly.
+Learn what you can do to reduce your chance of being cancelled, and how to minimize the disruption to your life.

 In this eye-opening presentation, learn what a facility will ask you, how they are assessing more than just your answers and what you should NEVER disclose to them.
 Also, discover things you might be inadvertently doing that cause a facility to pass on you right away as well as tips and tricks for ensuring you come off as the most professional candidate for their needs.

 A good, trusting relationship with your recruiter is crucial.
 Travelers often feel awkward and uncertain when negotiating with more than one recruiter working for different agencies.
 Laura will teach you how to gracefully negotiate with multiple recruiters to help find the best possible assignment, while maintaining trust and high ethical standards among all the participants.

 Oh yes, the Tax Home never fails to be the most important, yet least understood concept for the Healthcare Traveler.
 Learn how to keep it (legally) and how it is different from a permanent address.